cypress-io/cypress/docs/source/api/commands/type.md

 **Type into a login form**

 {% note info %}
-{% url "Check out our example recipe of logging in by typing username and password" https://github.com/cypress-io/cypress-example-recipes/blob/master/cypress/integration/logging_in_html_web_form_spec.js %}
+{% url "Check out our example recipe of logging in by typing username and password" logging-in %}
 {% endnote %}

 **Mimic user typing behavior**